MythicalSora/TrackerFw/README.md

 ```

 After this you can run the webserver using the `trackerfw` command.
-There is also a systemd service file present in the project.
+There is also a systemd service file present in the project if you want to autostart the webserver.
+We are working on packages for Linux and Windows.

 ### Browser plugin
 Only the Firefox browser plugin is available at the moment but it will be ported to Google Chrome as well (which should be quite easy since they seem to use the same webExtensions API).